 - The best way to enjoy wine is simply by tasting it all on its own without food.
 This is a good way to get a sense of the wine's taste and strength.

-Suggesting wine pairings to your customers is one way to give them an opportunity to experiment with different types of wines.
-The safest wines to choose from are those that offer a wide range of flavours and are lighter in body.
+Treat your guests to a unique experience by proposing wine pairings that let them test out various kinds of wines.
+The safest wines to choose from are those that offer a wide range of flavors and are lighter in the body.

 How to find wine staples

+When it comes to selecting a signature wine collection for your restaurant or bar, the options are endless.
+All that matters is to find wines that are perfect with whatever type of cuisine you offer.
 A good example is choosing wines by their country and noting if they have higher acidity or not.
-This will help you choose the best wine for your restaurant's menu.
+This will help you find wines for your establishment's menu.

 How to create a wine menu